 Adapting to New Ways of Operation

-It’s not just retail that is moving online either, business meetings have been moved online, which just didn’t happen in the UAE prior to Covid-19 as the free video call platforms, such as Zoom and Skype, were not permitted as the UAE’s telecoms providers provided their own paid-for versions.
-However, during Covid-19, these services have been offered to businesses for free.
-It is yet to be seen whether this gesture will be continued post Covid-19 or not.
-If free video calling remains available after Covid-19, then surely this has to be a huge benefit for entrepreneurs and businesses in the UAE as it will reduce telecoms costs whilst leveling the playing field as such services are free in many countries globally.
-It will reduce the cost of doing business.
+Company meetings have been shifted online, which just did not exist in the UAE prior to Covid-19 as the free video call sites, such as Zoom and Skype, were not enabled as the telecoms operators of the UAE had their own paying for models.
+It is not just retail that is going online either.
+However, these facilities were given to organizations for free during Covid-19.
+If this gesture will be continued after Covid-19 or not has yet to be seen.
+If free video calling is possible after Covid-19, so this definitely has to be a massive advantage for UAE companies and enterprises as it would decrease telecoms prices thus levelling the playing field as such facilities are free in many countries worldwide.
+The cost of doing business would be decreased.

 Help from the UAE’s Government

-Keeping the economy alive right now is critical for governments globally.
-The UAE is no different.
-It launched stimulus packages and assistance to companies on both federal and Emirate levels early on to assist businesses through the crisis in order to stay in operation rather than go under.
-Under the leadership of H.H.
-Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of Dubai Executive Council, the government released an AED 1.5 Billion economic stimulus package to support business entities in Dubai amidst the COVID-19 pandemic crisis.
-This package also consists of 15 unique initiatives targeted at various industries such as the travel and tourism industry, retail sector, commercial sector, and trade industry.
-As an added relief package for businesses in the UAE, the Central Bank of the United Arab Emirates (CBUAE) has announced several incentives and financial aids for companies that would require any monetary funding to mitigate the impact of the pandemic on the business.
+It is important for policymakers worldwide to keep the economy going right now.
+The UAE isn’t any different.
+Early on, it introduced stimulus programs and subsidies for companies at the federal and Emirate levels to aid businesses through the recession in order to remain operational rather than fall under.
+Under the ownership of H.H.
+In the aftermath of the COVID-19 pandemic crisis, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and President of the Dubai Executive Council, the government released an AED 1.5 billion economic stimulus plan to help business organizations in Dubai.
+The kit also comprises of 15 special programs directed at diverse markets, such as the travel and leisure industry, the shopping sector, the commercial sector and the commercial sector.
+The Central Bank of the United Arab Emirates (CBUAE) has proposed many rewards and financial assistance to industries as an additional support program for enterprises in the UAE, which will entail some monetary support to alleviate the effect of the pandemic on the industry.

 The Silver Lining

-In addition to e-commerce, general trading, project management & building painting are the top business sectors for the issuance of new business licenses in the UAE in May 2020.
-These are followed by construction and repair & maintenance activities and then the always popular food & beverage related activities.
+General trade, project management & design painting are the top industry sectors for the issuance of new business licenses in the UAE in May 2020, in addition to e-commerce.
+This is accompanied by activities related to renovation and repair & maintenance and then the often-famous activities related to food & drink.

 How can Riz and Mona Consultancy help your Business during the COVID-19 Outbreak?